alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/projects/index.md

     * **Deliverable 4** (March 18th 2022): methods and preliminary results: one-pager containing a description of the methods developed and planned, relevant changes to the original plan, and preliminary results and/or challenges.
 * Weeks 11--12, March 21st 2022--April 1st 2022: project development (phase 2)
     * **Deliverable 5** (April 1st 2022): results and conclusions: preliminary report of results and conclusions (two pages).
-* Weeks 13--14, April 4th 2022--April 13th 2022: project development (phase 3), preparation of presentations and final report.
+* Weeks 13--15, April 4th 2022--April 20th 2022: project development (phase 3), preparation of presentations and final report.
-    * **Deliverable 6** (April 13th 2022, tentative): presentations in class
+    * **Deliverable 6** (April 20th and April 22nd 2022): presentations in class
-* Weeks 15--16, April 19th 2022--April 29th 2022: preparation of final reports.
+* Week 16, April 25th 2022--April 29th 2022: preparation of final reports.
-    * **Deliverable 7** (April 29th 2022, tentative): final report
+    * **Deliverable 7** (April 29th 2022): final report

 ### Project assignment